Introduction

 Side Effects of Minoxidil

-Although It is generally safe, it’s not without side effects.
+In spite of its general safety, It does not lack side effects.
 Here are some common ones:

-• Dizziness or rapid heartbeat (rare, but consult a doctor if it occurs)
+- Feeling of lightheadedness or palpitations (rare, but see a doctor in case it occurs)

 Common Myths About Minoxidil